Default S3 method

 If the amount of data is large, the execution time of the

 function can be elevated.
-The parameter BS
+The parameter BS can

 limit the number of random censored samples generated and